Learn how to shop for groceries with zero waste in mind. From the grocery store, to your kitchen,reduce waste while shopping.

 These are new ones I just got.
 I found that the Muslin were great for kale and other large things or rices and so on, but these guys are great for apples, pears, tomatoes, and so on.
 It makes it easy on the person that is checking you out.
 This is especially true at grocery stores that aren’t use to people bringing their own produce bags.
 I find I get so many nasty looks at larger stores when I request to use my own things and it slows their process down.

-This is awesome for hauling potatoes and other really dirty veggies.
+This is awesome for hauling potatoes and other really dirty veggies it leaves zero grocery waste when shopping.
 The dirt slips through and I think they are just pretty too!

 Now when I get home from the store, I store everything in either in the veggie chiller or in glass containers so it stays fresh longer.
 I place all dry goods in their jars in the pantry and then replace all bags back in my grocery bags I have.
 If they need washing I do that, but usually that is pretty minimal since they are used for such a short time.
 If there any plastic bags I have acquired I rinse them and let them dry and then add them into my bag.
 I usually end up with 3-4 a season that need to be tossed or are just falling apart.
 I hope to eliminate more and more.